Devadatta: In the Theravāda Vinaya

-Devadatta then tried to kill the Buddha himself by throwing a rock at him from on high, while the Buddha was walking on the slopes of a mountain.
-As this also failed he decided to have the elephant Nāḷāgiri intoxicated and let him loose on the Buddha while he was on almsround.
-However, the power of the Buddha's loving-kindness overcame the elephant.
+Devadatta then tried to kill the Buddha himself by throwing a rock at him from a great height while the Buddha walked on the slopes of a mountain.
+This failed, and as a consequence he decided to have the elephant Nāḷāgiri intoxicated and let him loose on the Buddha while he was on alms-round.
+However, the power of the Buddha's love and kindness overcame the elephant, and he did not harm the Buddha.

-Devadatta then decided to create a schism in the order, and collected a few monk friends and demanded that the Buddha accede to the following rules for the monks: they should dwell all their lives in the forest, live entirely on alms obtained by begging, wear only robes made of discarded rags, dwell at the foot of a tree and abstain completely from fish and flesh.
+Devadatta then decided to foment schism in the Buddhist community.
+He gathered some allies among the monks, and demanded that the Buddha accede to the following rules for the monks: they should dwell all their lives in the forest, live entirely on alms obtained by begging, wear only robes made of discarded rags, dwell at the foot of a tree, and abstain completely from fish and flesh.

-The Buddha refused to make any of these compulsory, however, and Devadatta went round blaming him, saying that he was living in abundance and luxury.
-Devadatta then decided to create a schism and recite the training rules (pātimokkha) apart from the Buddha and his followers, with 500 newly ordained monks.
+The Buddha refused to make any of these compulsory.
+Devadatta declared that the Buddha was living in abundance in luxury, and caused a schism by reading out the initiation rites and codes (pāṭimokkha) to five hundred initiates, away from the Buddha and his followers.

-The Buddha sent his two Chief Disciples Sāriputta and Moggallāna to bring back the erring young monks.
-Devadatta thought they had come to join his Sangha and, asking Sāriputta to give a talk, fell asleep.
-Then the Chief Disciples persuaded the young monks to return to the Buddha.
+The Buddha sent his two most trusted disciples, Śāriputra or Maudgalyayana, to bring back the errant young monks.
+Devadatta thought they had come to join his Sangha, and invited Śāriputra to a discussion; the former then fell asleep.
+The Buddha's disciples then persuaded the young monks to return to the Buddha.

-The Buddha did not show any hatred or deceive, even after what Devadatta had done.
-Soon after, Devadatta got sick and pretended as realized that what he had done was wrong.
-He tried to go to the Buddha's place to make false apologize for what he did, but it was too late.
-On the way to see the Buddha, the earth sucked Devadatta into the Niraya Hell for his evil deeds.
+The Buddha did not show any hatred for Devadatta, even after what had happened.
+Soon after, Devadatta got sick and realized that what he had done was wrong.
+He tried to visit the Buddha and apologize for what he did, but it was too late; on the way to the Buddha, the earth sucked Devadatta into Naraka (translated as purgatory or Hell) for his evil deeds.
+Beings are sent to Naraka as an inherent consequence of bad karma, and they stay there until bad karma is compensated for.

-Theravāda account
+Pali Canon

 According to the Pāli Canon, he taught his sangha to adopt five tapas (literally, austerities) throughout their lives: